zackJKnight/Lineup.Coach/README.md

-# Console App to Aid the New Youth Coach
+# Fill a Game Lineup for the New Youth Coach

 ![CI Badge](https://img.shields.io/azure-devops/build/zacharyknight/ce6418bd-131f-4ad6-b014-b24d45714fde/5.svg?label=Azure%20Devops&style=flat) ![Test Badge](https://img.shields.io/azure-devops/tests/zacharyknight/Lineup.Coach/5.svg?style=flat)

-Code in progress to aid my thinking about filling a lineup for a game of 8 year olds.

 The problem: for a team of players, fill a lineup for a game.
 A game can have a number of periods.
 A period can have a number of positions; including a number of bench positions.
 The first of many possible filling decisions is player position preference.
 Players define a preference order for positions in the period.

 ## Terminology

-Placement Score - a number of points that represents the player's current starting positions in relation to placement decision factors, e.g., player's preference.
+Placement Score: a number of points that represents the player's current starting positions in relation to placement decision factors, e.g., player's preference.

-Fit score = Suitability score.
-The player's suitability for a given position.
+Fit score or Suitability score: The player's suitability for a given position.
 Composed of (values are spitball at this point):

-     - Placed this period? false = 1; true = -1 ***update - preventing placement of an already placed player is required. it must be done.
+     - Placed this period? false = 1; true = -1 ***update - preventing placement of an already placed player is required.
 You can never place a player that's alredy placed; if you find yourself in that situation, it's time to recurse back to a time when the player was not placed. maybe just pop that player off of the position's starters stack instead of the entire game placement... not sure.
      - Player's preference rank of position: range 0-n (where n equals number of positions) (might bench be the lowest rank in each player's pref ranking, or should it have some negative value?)
      - Distance from ideal placement count. e.g. if each player gets 3 starts in the game and this position makes the player's 2nd start.
 Score accordingly.
      - Placement score in relation to all other placement scores (if a player gets his preference all game and another doesn't get a single preffered position, this point will balance)